By Tim Lambert

 Before 2,000 BC Neolithic (stone-age) farmers lived in the Droxford area.
 They built a long barrow (a burial chamber) on the site of the village.

-Much later in the 6th century AD a people called the Jutes from Denmark invaded central Hampshire.
+Much later in the 6th century AD, a people called the Jutes from Denmark invaded central Hampshire.
 A tribe called the Meon settled in the Meon Valley and they gave their name to the River.
 They probably founded Droxford.
-The name Droxford is probably derived from ford and an old word ‘drocen’ meaning dry place.
+The name of the settlement was probably, at first Droccanford, which means Drocca’s ford.
 The settlement of Droxford was first mentioned in writing in the 9th century AD.
 It was then called Drokeireford.
 A Saxon cemetery at Droxford was excavated in 1973.
 Of 39 people only 5 were elderly and 8 were children or adolescents.

 At the time of the Domesday Book, in 1086 England was divided into areas called manors.
 The manor of Droxford or ‘Drocheneford’ as it was called included Swanmore and Shedfield.
 (For administrative purposes they remained part of the parish of Droxford until 1894).
 In 1086 the population of the manor of Droxford was about 250-300.
 To us, Droxford would seem a tiny place but settlements were very small at that time.